-Some preoperative testing before low-risk surgery for members needing hernia repair without comorbidities may not be necessary and the physician is urged to follow the most current best practice guidelines for pre-op testing.
+Preoperative testing before a low risk surgery, for Members needing a hernia repair procedure without comorbidities, may not be necessary.
+The physician is urged to follow the most current best practice guidelines for preoperative testing.

-Preoperative testing that is done in the facility, related to hernia repair procedures, should be included in the same claim submission as the procedure regardless if the testing was done on the same date.
-If the testing is done outside of the facility before admission, it should be billed separately.
+Preoperative testing that is done in the facility related to hernia repair procedures should be included in the same claim submission as the procedure regardless if the testing was done on the same date.
+If the testing is done outside of the facility prior to admission, it should be billed separately.
 All preoperative testing should be completed within 24 to 72 hours of admission unless otherwise agreed upon.